Trends

 -

-Does the proportion of assessed NDAP clients who reported improved choice and control to make their own decisions vary for Aboriginal and Torres Strait Islander people and non-Indigenous Australians?
+Does the proportion of assessed NDAP clients who reported improved choice and control to make their own decisions vary for First Nations and non-Indigenous clients?

-The data in the graph and the table below show the proportion of assessed National Disability Advocacy Program (NDAP) clients (of all ages) who reported improved choice and control to make their own decisions, by Aboriginal and Torres Strait Islander status.
-In 2021–22, 59% of Indigenous clients reported improved choice and control, as did 60% of non-Indigenous clients.
+The data in the graph and the table below show the proportion of assessed National Disability Advocacy Program (NDAP) clients (of all ages) who reported improved choice and control to make their own decisions, by Indigenous status.
+In 2024–25, 57% of First Nations clients and 62% of non-Indigenous clients reported improved choice and control.

 Source: Department of Social Services – Data Exchange (DEX) | Data source overview